Zacbaron/Docs/pages/mydoc/mydoc_reports.md

 ### Reports Summary

-The Reports dashboard conveniently displays all the reports provided by MEMBER CRM.
+The Reports dashboard conveniently displays all the reports provided by Worker CRM.
 A back office operator is able to generate these reports either ad hoc or automatically through MEMBER CRM’s report management system.

 The available reports to generate are: